Medically reviewed by Drugs.com. Last updated on Sep 21, 2021.

 - Do not stop taking extended phenytoin sodium capsules without first talking to your healthcare provider.
 Stopping extended phenytoin sodium capsules suddenly can cause serious problems.

 What should I avoid while taking extended phenytoin sodium capsules?

-Do not drink alcohol while you take extended phenytoin sodium capsules without first talking to your healthcare provider.
-Drinking alcohol while taking extended phenytoin sodium capsules may change your blood levels of phenytoin which can cause serious problems.
+- Do not drink alcohol while you take extended phenytoin sodium capsules without first talking to your healthcare provider.
+Drinking alcohol while taking extended phenytoin sodium capsules may change your blood levels of phenytoin sodium which can cause serious problems.

 What are the possible side effects of extended phenytoin sodium capsules?

 See “What is the most important information I should know about extended phenytoin sodium capsules?”